seank329/Capstone1-UI/README.md

    Description
    -----------
-   This app is a fun little game to challenge your memory!
+   This app is a fun game to challenge your memory!
 Cards are randomly ordered, face down.
-Try to find matching pairs to clear the game board and try to get the lowest times possible!
+Try to find matching pairs to clear the game board and try to get the lowest times possible.
+Login to keep track of your fastest games at each difficulty level, as well as total games played, and total time spent clearing the game-board!
       <br />
       <br />